| CONDUCTING AIR TIGHT

 to the job accident which may account for a claimed

+mental injury.
 Additionally, medical records should be scrutinized.

 Under O.C.G.A. § 34-9-207 , the employee